-Once I have at least three frozen bananas, I’ve got the makin’s for banana bread.
+Once I have three frozen bananas, I’ve got the starting point for moist and delicious banana bread.

 Using frozen bananas to make banana bread

-(Note: Yukky part ahead.)
+As I noted above, when my bananas get too ripe, I put them in the freezer, intact.
 When you thaw out a frozen banana, the fruit has essentially turned to a liquid.
-(More yuk ahead)

-I just snip off the end of the peel and squeeze the liquified banana into a measuring cup (“Erp”).
+I just snip off the end of the peel and squeeze the liquified banana into a measuring cup.

-From experience I found that it takes between two and three bananas to produce one cup of “puree” (also known as yuk), so plan accordingly.
-Despite the Yuk Factor, an already liquefied banana eliminates the need to mash it for bread.
-So there’s that…
+From experience I found that it takes between two and three bananas to produce one cup of “puree”, so plan accordingly.
+It seems a little weird, but it actually eliminates the need to mash up perfectly good bananas.

 How to make banana bread

 Everything else is straightforward.
 Just cream the butter and sugar together, add bananas and sour cream, then eggs.
-Mix together the dry ingredients before adding to the banana mixture.
+Mix the dry ingredients separately before adding to the banana mixture.

-The recipe also said the pans should be greased and floured.
-That’s a good option, but I prefer to line the pan with parchment paper.
-Not only cleaner, it’s much simpler for removing the loaf from the pan after cooking – just lift it out, tugging the paper!
+Once the bread is cooled, it becomes obvious why I like to use parchment paper.
+Not only is it cleaner, it’s much simpler for removing the loaf from the pan after cooking – just lift it out, tugging the paper!
 Easy peasy!